apify/apify-docs/content/academy/puppeteer_playwright/page/page_methods.md

 # [](#page-methods) Page methods

-Other than having methods for interacting with a page and waiting for events and elements, the **Page** object also supports various methods for doing other things, such as [reloading](https://pptr.dev/#?product=Puppeteer&version=v13.7.0&show=api-pagereloadoptions), [screenshotting](https://playwright.dev/docs/api/class-page#page-screenshot), [changing headers](https://playwright.dev/docs/api/class-page#page-set-extra-http-headers), and collecting the [page's content](https://pptr.dev/#?product=Puppeteer&version=v13.7.0&show=api-pagecontent).
+Other than having methods for interacting with a page and waiting for events and elements, the **Page** object also supports various methods for doing other things, such as [reloading](https://pptr.dev/#?product=Puppeteer&version=v13.7.0&show=api-pagereloadoptions), [screenshotting](https://playwright.dev/docs/api/class-page#page-screenshot), [changing headers](https://playwright.dev/docs/api/class-page#page-set-extra-http-headers), and extracting the [page's content](https://pptr.dev/#?product=Puppeteer&show=api-pagecontent).

-Last lesson, we left off at a point where we are waiting for the page to navigate so that we can collect the page's title and take a screenshot of it.
+Last lesson, we left off at a point where we are waiting for the page to navigate so that we can extract the page's title and take a screenshot of it.
 In this lesson, we'll be learning about the two methods we can use to easily achieve both of those things.

 ## [](#grabbing-the-title) Grabbing the title